nicmeniconi/TCN-KD-HAR/README.md

 ## Knowledge Distillation for Video Model Optimization

-### Training Details (performed on a single fold)
+### Training Details
+- **Models**: Knowledge Distillation experiments were performed on the first fold of the cross validation experiments of every observation duration and residual block number combinations of the teacher (Video+IMU input) and the student (Video input only) models.
 - **Teacher Model**: Trained on joint position and angle data.
 - **Student Model**: Position-only, trained via Knowledge Distillation.
 - **Distillation Settings**:
-  - Time window: 4.0s
+  - Observation Durations: 0.5s, 0.75s, 1.5s, and 4.0s
-  - Model depth: 14
+  - Number of Residual Blocks: 1, 2, 7, 14
   - Alpha: 0.7
   - Temperature: 5